sourcegraph/handbook/content/talent/resources_for_hiring_managers.md

   - Agenda: 1. the Hiring Manager kicks off the call to give the candidate feedback and tell why we’re excited about them 2. the Recruiter then shares their screen to display the offer summary document.
 The Recruiter then covers our compensation philosophy, the compensation specifics, perks, travel (and benefits, if applicable), and equity 3. the Hiring Manager and Recruiter answers any questions and asks how the candidate is feeling about the opportunity.
   - Before ending the call, be sure to 1) determine a potential start date (all start dates should fall on a cohort Monday and any exceptions to that rule require approval from VP of Talent, Noemi, and Inés) and 2) schedule a follow up call to answer any questions.
 - Following the offer call, Recruiter sends the offer summary to the candidate in an email.
-- To send an official offer, the Recruiter:
+- Once the candidate has verbally accepted, we will send an official offer, the Recruiter:
   - Updates the offer approval with the accurate start date
   - Tags the VP Talent and the Recruitment Operations Specialist in the notes section: "@Carly @Trevor please send this [US/Non-US] offer letter"
 - The official offer is sent to the candidate via Docusign.